bridgetower/smartcontracts/marketplace/test/test.md

    - ✅ should fail if not an owner is trying to remove a partner;
    - ✅ should remove a partner by a whitelisted owner.

-4. `setSecuritizeRegistryProxy`:
+4. `constructor`:

-   - ✅ should fail if not an owner is trying to set a new securitize registry proxy;
-   - ✅ should fail if an owner is not whitelisted and is trying to set a new securitize registry proxy;
-   - ✅ should fail if a new securitize registry proxy is not a contract;
-   - ✅ should set a new securitize registry proxy by a whitelisted owner.

-5. `setContractsRegistryProxy`:

-   - ✅ should fail if not an owner is trying to set a new contracts registry proxy;
-   - ✅ should fail if an owner is not whitelisted and is trying to set a new contracts registry proxy;
-   - ✅ should fail if a new contracts registry proxy is not a contract;
-   - ✅ should set a new contracts registry proxy by a whitelisted owner.

-6. `__ERC1155BridgeTower_init`:

-   - ✅ should fail if a contract is already initialized.

-7. `__ERC1155BridgeTowerUser_init`:

-   - ✅ should fail if a contract is already initialized.

-8. `mintAndTransfer`:

-   - ✅ should fail if not a partner is trying to mint and transfer tokens;
-   - ✅ should fail if not a whitelisted wallet is trying to mint and transfer tokens;
-   - ✅ should fail if a whitelisted wallet is trying to mint and transfer tokens to not whitelisted wallet;
-   - ✅ should mint and transfer tokens by a whitelisted partner.

-9. `transferFromOrMint`:

-   - ✅ should fail if not a partner is trying to transfer or mint tokens;
-   - ✅ should fail if not a whitelisted wallet is trying to transfer or mint tokens;
-   - ✅ should fail if FROM is not a whitelisted wallet;
-   - ✅ should fail if TO is not a whitelisted wallet;
-   - ✅ should transfer or mint tokens by a whitelisted partner.

-10. `safeTransferFrom`:

-    - ✅ should fail if not a whitelisted wallet is trying to transfer tokens;
-    - ✅ should fail if FROM is not a whitelisted wallet;
-    - ✅ should fail if TO is not a whitelisted wallet;
-    - ✅ should transfer tokens;
-    - ✅ should fail if user is trying to transfer more than unlocked tokens amount;
-    - ✅ should lock proper amount of tokens;
-    - ✅ should unlock proper amount of tokens.

-11. `safeBatchTransferFrom`:

-    - ✅ should fail if not a whitelisted wallet is trying to transfer tokens in batch;
-    - ✅ should fail if FROM is not a whitelisted wallet;
-    - ✅ should fail if TO is not a whitelisted wallet;
-    - ✅ should transfer tokens in batch;
-    - ✅ should fail if user is trying to transfer more than unlocked tokens amount;
-    - ✅ should fail if user is trying to transfer more than unlocked tokens amount in one of transferred tokens in a batch;
-    - ✅ should unlock proper amount of tokens;
-    - ✅ should unlock proper amount of tokens in one of transferred tokens in a batch.

-12. `unlock`:

-    - ✅ should fail if not a whitelisted wallet is trying to unlock tokens;
-    - ✅ should fail if whitelisted user is trying to unlock tokens for not a whitelisted user;
-    - ✅ should not unlock tokens if nothing to unlock;
-    - ✅ should unlock proper amount of tokens.

-13. `getLockedAmount`:

-    - ✅ should return proper locked amount - 1;
-    - ✅ should return proper locked amount - 2;
-    - ✅ should return proper locked amount - 3.

-14. `getUnlockableAmount`:

-    - ✅ should return proper unlockable amount - 1;
-    - ✅ should return proper unlockable amount - 2;
-    - ✅ should return proper unlockable amount - 3.

-15. `getLocksInfo`:

-    - ✅ should return proper locks info.

-16. `updateAccount`:

-    - ✅ should fail if not a whitelisted wallet is trying to update the account;
-    - ✅ should update the account by a whitelisted user.

-17. `setBaseURI`:

-    - ✅ should fail if not a whitelisted owner is trying to set a new base URI;
-    - ✅ should set a new base URI by a whitelisted owner.

-18. `setApprovalForAll`:

-    - ✅ should fail if not a whitelisted user is trying to set approval for all;
-    - ✅ should set approval for all by a whitelisted user.

-19. `addMinter`:

-    - ✅ should fail if not a whitelisted owner is trying to add a new minter;
-    - ✅ should add a new minter by a whitelisted owner.
+   - ✅ should deploy a new factory properly.

-20. `removeMinter`:

-    - ✅ should fail if not a whitelisted owner is trying to remove a minter;
-    - ✅ should remove a minter by a whitelisted owner.

-21. `addPartner`:
+5. `addPartner`:

    - ✅ should fail if not a whitelisted owner is trying to add a new partner;
    - ✅ should add a new partner by a whitelisted owner.

-22. `removePartner`:
+6. `removePartner`:

    - ✅ should fail if not a whitelisted owner is trying to remove a partner;
    - ✅ should remove a partner by a whitelisted owner.

-23. `transferOwnership`:
+7. `createToken`:

+   - ✅ should fail if not a partner is trying to create a new token;
+   - ✅ should fail if not a whitelisted partner is trying to create a new token;
+   - ✅ should create a new token by a whitelisted partner.

+8. `createToken`:

+   - ✅ should fail if not a partner is trying to create a new token;
+   - ✅ should fail if not a whitelisted partner is trying to create a new token;
+   - ✅ should create a new token by a whitelisted partner.

+9. `renounceOwnership`:

    - ✅ should fail if not a whitelisted owner is trying to transfer ownership;
    - ✅ should fail if a whitelisted owner is trying to transfer ownership to a non-whitelisted user;
    - ✅ should transfer ownership.

-24. `renounceOwnership`:
+10. `transferOwnership`:

     - ✅ should fail if not a whitelisted owner is trying to renounce ownership;
     - ✅ should renounce ownership by a whitelisted owner.